What is pelvic inflammatory disease?

 What are the other pelvic inflammatory disease risks/conditions?

-- Recurrent PID: A clinical trial known as the PEACH (PID Evaluation and Clinical Health) study found that 21.3 percent of women treated for mild to moderate PID experienced recurrence at 84 months follow-up.
-PID recurrence was associated with an increased risk of infertility.xxxiv This can occur if the initial infection was not completely treated or if infection with a new STI or other PID-causing pathogen occurs.
+- Recurrent PID: A clinical trial known as the PEACH (PID Evaluation and Clinical Health) study found that 21.3 percent of females treated for mild to moderate PID experienced recurrence within seven years.
+PID recurrence was associated with an increased risk of infertility.xxxiv Reoccurrence can happen if the initial infection was not completely treated or if infection with a new STI or other PID-causing pathogen occurs.

-- Hydrosalpinx: hydrosalpinx is the accumulation of fluid within and enlargement of the fallopian tubes.
+- Hydrosalpinx: This condition is the accumulation of fluid within and enlargement of the fallopian tubes.
 Hydrosalpinx can contribute to tubal factor infertility, which can have negative consequences on pregnancy rates and outcomes.xxxvi

 Conclusion